- Faiz Ahmed

-In Reform Era China, the spectacular rise of modern cities is made possible through the strength and labor of a vast workforce from the countryside.
-My project explores how economic, political and social changes have redefined the context of urban labor, and how these changes are experienced by construction workers in their daily lives.
-This mostly-male workforce makes up some of the most visible of the so-called "floating population," some 150,000,000 people living in cities, but official registered as "rural."
-With only temporary status, they lack city benefits and the means to settle permanently.
+In Reform Era China, the spectacular rise of modern cities is possible only through the strength and labor of a vast workforce from the countryside.
+My project explores how economic, political, and social changes have redefined the context of urban labor, and how these changes are experienced by construction workers in their daily lives.
+The mostly-male construction workforce is the most visible of the so-called "floating population," some 150,000,000 people living in cities, but officially registered as "rural."
+Because of their temporary status, they lack city benefits, many legal protections, and the means to settle permanently.
 Construction workers often spend eleven months of the year on the building site, returning only during Chinese New Year to reunite with their families.
-While their wages are low by urban standards, the wide earnings gap between rural and urban salaries means that their savings often support whole families back in villages.
+While their wages are low by urban standards, the wide earnings gap between rural and urban workers means that their savings can often support whole families back in villages.

-"Harmony" is the current watchword of Chinese politics, and the growing disparity between rich cities and the poor countryside is considered one of the key threats to political cohesion.
-Through my research, I will explore how migrant workers experience crossing between the "two Chinas."
-I will examine the process of building for the 2011 Horticultural Exposition currently slated for a newly developed district just outside the northwest city of Xian.
-I will observe the process from construction site to completion in order to analyze new concepts of class, gender and legal subjectivity--the work of social construction that emerges onsite alongside the architectural fabrication.
+With "harmony" the current watchword of Chinese politics, the growing disparity between rich cities and the poor countryside is considered one of the most divisive effects of Chinese economic development, one that threatens national and political cohesion.
+In my research, I will explore how migrant workers experience crossing between the "two Chinas."
+I will examine the process of building for the 2011 Horticultural Exposition currently slated for a newly developed district just outside Xian's city center.
+Through observation of the full process from design to construction site to completion, this research will analyze emerging concepts of class, gender, and legal subjectivity--the social construction of urban society that is emerging alongside the physical fabrication of urban space.

 - Stacey A. Van Vleet

 - Columbia University, East Asian Languages and Cultures